 Title IX

-IC Imagine does not discriminate on the basis of sex in its education programs or activities and is required by Title IX of the Education Amendments Act of 1972 and federal regulations to not discriminate in such a manner.
-This requirement extends to admission and employment.
-The board will not tolerate discrimination on the basis of sex, including any form of sexual harassment as that term is defined under Title IX, in any program or activity of the school system.
-Every employee of Lake Norman Charter has a duty, by law, to report allegations of sexual harassment and misconduct.
+IC Imagine does not discriminate on the basis of sex in its education programs or activities, including admission and employment, and is required by Title IX of the Education Amendments Act of 1972 ("Title IX") and federal regulations to not discriminate in such a manner.

+Every employee of IC Imagine has a duty, by law, to report allegations of sexual harassment and misconduct.
 Title IX requires schools to take immediate and appropriate action to investigate when it knows, or reasonably should know, of a possible Title IX violation.
 Title IX applies to all school programs and activities.
 Title IX protects all participants in the school programs, including students, parents, employees, and job applicants.
-IC Imagine Public Charter School complies with Title IX, as required by federal law.
+IC Imagine complies with Title IX, as required by federal law.

 To access IC Imagine's Title IX Policy (policy 108), visit the Board Policies webpage.